Greg Griffey, Manager

 Nancy was a nationally ranked junior player.
 She received a full tennis scholarship to the University of Arizona, a Division I top ten nationally ranked team.
 After college, she was the head women’s tennis coach at St. John’s University, a Division I program in New York City.
 Nancy is married and she and her husband have two daughters.

 Joe was born and raised in Carmel and began playing tennis at age 5.
 He came up in the CRC Juniors program and played for four years at Cathedral High School.
 Joe got his start in coaching under the tutelage of CRC pro Cleve Brown at the Riviera Club, along with CRC pro Whitney Brown.
-He currently resides in Indianapolis with his wife and daughter.
+He currently resides in Indianapolis with his wife, daughter and son.
 When not playing tennis, Joe enjoys performing volunteer work and participating in trivia competitions.

 Chip is a USPTA certified tennis teaching professional and platform tennis enthusiast.
 He comes from a Florida tennis playing family.
 His mother Sally, sister Elizabeth and brother Scott all won national tennis championships.
 Partnering with Brian Cook, Chip hungrily defends the annual Hot Dog Men’s Doubles Championships in Frankfurt, Indiana, (hot dogs & beer are mandatory).
 Tennis is fun!
 He advocates “Tennis for a Lifetime” and shares his passion for the game.